CrazyJuniors/minecraft-clone/dev-cycle.md

 - [ ] Removing Cube
 - [ ] Putting Cube
 - [ ] 10 texture cube switch on keyboard
+- [ ] Make the music run on the background
 - [ ] Setup function for making the game ready to launch
 - [ ] Main function for running the application